nilopmsft/Forza-data-tools/README.md

 Building some tools for playing with the UDP data out feature from the Forza Motorsport 7 / Forza Horizon 4 games.
 Built with [golang](https://golang.org/dl/).

+## Using Docker

+docker run -e EVENTHUB_CONNECTION_STRING="YourEventHubConnectionStringwithNamespaceHere" -p 8080:8080 -p 9999:9999/udp forza-data-tools

+### Docker Options

+FDT_QUIET=y

+This will surpress most output to docker

+FDT_DEBUG=y

+This will do the opposite and scream loudly at docker

+FDT_USERNAME=FreeformStringForUsernameTagging

+This will set the username value in the eventhub output, defaults to "none"

 ## Features
 - Realtime telemetry output to terminal